lbraglia/lbav2/README.md

 ## Usage

-If you want to make your own subs have some programming skill and want to reuse our software, after installing this package in a Unix operating system open R in the subs directory (for me the clone of [this](https://github.com/lbraglia/av_it_subs) repo on my machine), then
+If you want to make your own subs have some programming skill and want to reuse our software, after installing this package on a Unix operating system open R in the subs directory (for me it's the clone of [this](https://github.com/lbraglia/av_it_subs) repo on my machine), then

 ```R